-An employer shall keep an accurate record of all the daily and weekly hours worked by each person.6 A mere record of hours spent only in providing care to the recipient of services may not be sufficient to account for all the hours actually worked by the employee.
-The time worked may also include, but is not limited to, time spent preparing to deliver services to the recipient and time spent on post-provision duties (such as preparing records or cleaning at the end of the shift, travelling between facilities, doctor's appointments for clients, trips to the store to purchase items for the assisted living home, etc.).
+An employer shall keep an accurate record of all the daily and weekly hours worked by each employee.
+This recordkeeping requirement applies to all employees regardless of how they are compensated or how they are classified to include salary-exempt employees.
+A mere record of hours scheduled may not be sufficient to account for all the hours actually worked by the employee.
+As a best practice, employees should also keep a record of hours separately from their employer's so they can check the employer's accounting for accuracy at the time of payment.
+The time worked may also include, but is not limited to, time spent preparing to deliver services to the recipient and time spent on post-provision duties (such as preparing records or cleaning at the end of the shift, travelling between facilities, doctor's appointments for clients, trips to the store to purchase items, etc.).